 First of all, as a matter of logic, in order to keep something weird, seems like there must be a legacy of weirdness to maintain.
-Austin wasn’t weird at all until the late 60s when the Armadillo World Headquarters stepped in to save us from mediocrity: turning cowboys and college kids into wannabe hippies, who subsequently morphed into slackers, i.e., former hippies, college kids, “tree huggers,” and others who adopted the laid-back lifestyle of the formerly groovy.
-These were the times of low rent and cost of living, i.e., before Whole Foods became Whole Paycheck.
+Austin wasn’t weird at all until the late 60s when the Armadillo World Headquarters stepped in to save us from mediocrity: turning cowboys and college kids into wannabe hippies, who subsequently morphed into slackers, i.e., former hippies, college kids, “tree huggers,” and others who adopted the laid-back lifestyle of the formerly far-out.
+These were the years of low rent and cost of living, i.e., before Whole Foods became Whole Paycheck.
 Apparently, Keep Austin Weird these days means holding on to our hippie and slacker past – despite the fact that reasonable property values, low rents and cheap food are distant memories.
 Surely, this mass delusion deserves big points on the weirdness scale.

-Next, Portland is well-known as the home of Voodoo Donuts, aptly named by its use of the English word with the most Os.
-The locale is heralded by a Pepto-Bismol pink sign with a brown, voodoo doll-shaped donut, but before spotting the sign, you will notice people in a long line, winding around the building.
+Next, what would Portland be without its Voodoo Donuts, aptly named by its use of the English word with the most Os?
+The locale is heralded by a Pepto-Bismol pink sign with a brown, voodoo doll-shaped donut, but even before you spot the sign, a long line, winding around the building will alert you to its location.
 Voodoo is known for its varied and unusual (e.g., bacon) toppings and the inventive shapes of its donuts.
-A couple of local bartenders founded the shop in this bar-riddled neighborhood, conceptualizing it as an after-hours place to sober up.
-I heard that Voodoo once made donuts with actual Pepto-Bismol in the topping.
-Use of medicinal toppings was stopped, however, by a health department that frowned upon medication in donuts, especially the Nyquil (that might have been a joke our guide made up).
+A couple of local bartenders founded the shop in this bar-riddled neighborhood, envisioning it as an after-hours place to sober up.
+Local lore is that Voodoo once made donuts with a topping of actual Pepto-Bismol.
+Use of medicinal toppings was stopped, however, by a health department that frowned upon medication in donuts, especially Nyquil (that might have been a joke our guide made up).
 So, while Voodoo has a flavor of weirdness, the weirder part for me is that tourists stand in such long lines to get a good blood sugar spike.
 So, does Portland get the points for weirdness or the tourists?
 You decide.